paulbradish/awesome-digital-marketing/README.md

 - [Ubersuggest](https://neilpatel.com/ubersuggest/) - Allows you to get insight into the strategies that are working for others in your market so you can adopt them, improve them, and gain an edge.

-## Paid Search
-Also known as __Paid Search__, SEM is a commonly used method to quickly increase the visibility of a website in search engine results pages (SERPs) by paying for ad placement on specific keywords and search phrases.

-### Paid Search Platforms
-- Bing Ads
-- Google Ads

-### Paid Search Software (SaaS)
-- [MarinOne](https://www.marinsoftware.com/solutions/paid-search) - Identify growth opportunities and maximize revenue across Google, Microsoft, Apple Search Ads, and more.
-Leverage audience, revenue, and contextual data from any source to drive campaign performance and growth.

-## Paid Social
-- [2023 Social Media Image Sizes for All Networks [CHEATSHEET]](https://blog.hootsuite.com/social-media-image-sizes-guide/) - The most recent image size specifications for different social media networks, including Instagram, Twitter, Facebook, LinkedIn, and more.

 ## Social Media Management
 - [Buffer](https://buffer.com/) - An intuitive and affordable social media management tool for SMBs which offers scheduling, planning, publishing and more.